portdebarcelona/OpenInfoAPI-Ports/docs/CatalogueIntroduction.md

   Possible APIs:
   - **Realtime weather**: Realtime weather of the default weather station of a port.
-    - Request parameters: name of the port, port code (UN/LOCODE), parameter (all, temperature, air pressure, wind speed, wind direction, humidity, raifall, illuminance, all), weather station id,...
+    - Request parameters: name of the port, port code (UN/LOCODE), parameter (all, temperature, air pressure, wind speed, wind direction, humidity, rainfall, illuminance, all), weather station id, ...
     - Data included in the response: Parameter, value, port name, port code (UN/LOCODE), weather station id, latitude and longitude of the sensor, date and time of the data offered.

 - **Weather Forecast**: 5 days weather forecast for a port
     - Request parameters: name of the port, port code (UN/LOCODE)
-    - Data included in the response: It returns upto next 5 day weather forecast as json.
-It contains name of the port, port code (UN/LOCODE), minimum temperature, maximum temperature, rainfall probability,...
+    - Data included in the response: It returns up to next 5 day weather forecast as json.
+It contains name of the port, port code (UN/LOCODE), minimum temperature, maximum temperature, rainfall probability, ...

 - **Weather Alerts**: Weather alerts for a port.
     - Request parameters: name of the port, port code (UN/LOCODE)
-    - Data included in the response: name of the port, port code (UN/LOCODE), active weather alert (true/false), type of weather alert (rainfall, low temperatures, high temperatures, lightning, snow, high winds,...)
+    - Data included in the response: name of the port, port code (UN/LOCODE), active weather alert (true/false), type of weather alert (rainfall, low temperatures, high temperatures, lightning, snow, high winds, ...)

 - **Astronomy**: Up to date information for sunrise, sunset, moonrise, moonset, moon phase and illumination.